 “TetraVue takes a radically different approach, and inserts an optical intensity modulator between the lens receiving the light and the CMOS image sensor [an array of photodetectors, each one representing a pixel].
 This modulator sweeps between transparent and opaque over the time that it takes for the flash pulse to travel from the farthest to nearest resolvable distance.
 The intensity received at each pixel is [compared] to a reference intensity, and the resulting ‘compensated intensity’ is directly proportional to the distance to the object represented by that pixel.
 Thus the distance to every pixel can be computed by a simple ratio of intensities.
 This approach does not require the precise timing that is necessary when computing time-of-flight in the electrical domain, and is relatively independent of the number of pixels, which makes it significantly more scalable….”

-With full-motion, high-definition, 3D video, you can not only improve self-driving cars but also greatly ease the task of moviemakers during post-production.
+With full-motion, high-definition 3D video, not only can you improve self-driving cars, you can also greatly ease the task of moviemakers during post-production.
 For instance, if a scene needs more lighting, you can add that in afterward, getting all the proper effects in three dimensions, right down to the shadows the actors cast as they move around.